 R. Alex Rankin is the Chairman of the Board of Directors.
 The Board continues to deem it advisable to maintain certain aspects of its governance structure to assure effective independent oversight.
 These governance practices include maintaining executive sessions of the independent directors after each Board meeting, annual performance evaluations of the CEO by the independent directors, and separate roles for the CEO and Chairman of the Board of Directors.
 Our Corporate Governance Guidelines state that the offices of the Chairman of the Board and CEO may be either combined or separated, in the Board's discretion; provided, that if the Board designates one individual to serve as the Chairman of the Board and the CEO, the Board will then designate an independent director to serve as the Lead Independent Director.
 The Board will review the designation of Lead Independent Director periodically, but in no event less often than every two years.
 The Board is currently led by an independent Chairman, Mr. Rankin.
-The Board believes that separating the roles of CEO and Chairman of the Board aspropriate structure at this time.
-Separating the roles of CEO and Chairman of the Board allows for independent oversight of management, increases management accountability, and encourages an objective evaluation of management's performance relative to compensation.
+The Board believes that separating the roles of CEO and Chairman of the Board is the most appropriate structure at this time.
+Separating the roles of CEO and Chairman of the Board ensures that our CEO is able to more exclusively focus on this role.
+The Board also believes that an independent Chairman of the Board allows for independent oversight of management, increases management accountability, and encourages an objective evaluation of management's performance relative to compensation.